Want to fall in love with Oaxaca as much as I did?

 How to get to Arrazole from Oaxaca:

-Two of the most famous artists, Jacobo and Maria Angeles, have their workshop here (Google Maps), and they give tours in English, where you get to see how the wooden sculptures are made.
-It’s totally worth it!
+Two of the most famous artists, Jacobo and Maria Angeles, have their workshops here.
+They give free tours in English and show how the wooden sculptures are made.
+It’s worth it!

 You can also sign up for a workshop and learn how to make your own alebrije.